 - Food allergy testing can be performed with skin prick tests or with blood tests (for specific IgE).
 Unfortunately, positive blood tests only identify an allergy correctly 25 percent of the time, with many individuals having positive tests, but fortunately no true clinical allergy.
 Negative tests are rather reliable at telling someone they do not have a food allergy.

-- Certain individuals are recommended to undergo food allergy evaluation.
+- Certain individuals are recommended to undergo food allergy evaluation which can be done at our food allergy center.

 - Food commonly allergens found in: